Deltares/hydromt_delft3dfm/examples/README.rst

 The next step is to install all the python dependencies required to run the notebooks, including HydroMT and HydroMT-Delft3D FM.

-**If you do not have hydromt-delft3dfm yet installed**, first create a new empty environment with the base hydromt installation:
+**If you do not have hydromt-delft3dfm yet installed**, first create a new empty environment with the base HydroMT installation:

 .. code-block:: console